Definition of Art

 Physical Function of Art

-Artistic creation involves a tactile process, where artists manipulate various materials—paint, clay, metal, fabric, etc.—to bring their visions to life.
-This allows artists to express themselves through the very act of shaping and forming materials.
+Artistic creation involves a tactile process, where artists manipulate various materials, such as paint, clay, metal, and fabric, to bring their visions to life.
+They express themselves through the very act of shaping and forming.

 For the audience, engaging with art often involves a multi-sensory experience.
-The texture of a painting, the weight of a sculpture, the rhythm in a musical composition—all these elements contribute to the physical engagement with the artwork.
+The texture of a painting, the weight of a sculpture, the rhythm in a musical composition — all these elements contribute to the physical engagement with the artwork.
 The choice of materials and techniques can evoke specific sensations.
-They prompt emotional responses and create a unique connection between the viewer and the artwork.

 How to Understand Art?

 Understanding art involves engaging with it on a personal and reflective level.
 However, art is not always as accessible and responsive as we might want it to be.
-Sometimes, no matter how hard we try to understand an artwork, it means nothing to us.
+Sometimes, no matter how hard we try to understand an artwork, it holds no meaning for us.
 The following principles will help to understand art better.

 We should trust our instincts and understand that there are multiple valid ways to understand and appreciate art.